Ninety-nine (trick-taking card game): Dealing

 while in the four-player version players are initially dealt 13 cards.

-Players should sort their cards by suit, and by rank inside a suit.

 Trump suit is then determined.
 In the very first round of a game, there are no trumps.

-After that, the trump suit is determined by the number of players who won the last round:
+After that, the trump suit is determined by the number of players who made their bid the last round:

 Diamonds if 0, Spades if 1, Hearts if 2, and Clubs if 3.